 Carve-outs in indemnification clauses narrow the indemnitor’s liability by excluding willful misconduct, gross negligence, intellectual property claims, confidentiality breaches, and regulatory fines.
 They often limit coverage for pre-existing liabilities and third-party claims, increasing financial risk for the indemnitee.
 Caps on indemnity amounts further restrict recovery potential, while defense and settlement rights can be constrained.
-Such carve-outs elevate exposure risks and complicate litigation management.
-Analyzing these provisions closely reveals strategic implications for effective risk allocation.
+These carve-outs elevate exposure risks and complicate litigation management.
+A close analysis of these provisions reveals strategic implications for effective risk allocation.

 Key Takeaways